Statue D-Day Piper Bill Millin

 By Alexander Braun September 3, 2025

-This short article describes the commemorative walk of the Commandos of No. 47 Royal Marine Commandos. that takes place on June 6 every year.
+Brief description of the commemorative walk of No. 47 Royal Marine Commando that takes place on June 6 every year.

 Group photo No. 3 Troop (X-Troop) of No. 10 Inter-Allied Commando